The Sooner You Start, The Less Scary It Will Be

 AGES Three to five: It's never too early to turn them into junior tycoons

 While your child doesn't need to become a stockbroker at age 3, it isn't too early to start incorporating games that have a financial backbone.
 One recommended game is playing shopkeeper.
-During this game, you can allow your toddler to be the owner of the shop and then you can switch roles and allow your toddler to purchase things from the store.
+During this game, you can allow your toddler to be the owner of the shop, and then you can switch roles and allow your toddler to purchase things from the store.
 This way, your child understands that to buy something there is a physical exchange of goods.
 You can also talk to them about coins, and that the different sizes mean they are worth different amounts.

 AGES Six to Eight: It's allowance time

 It's a good idea to give your child a monthly allowance so they can learn how much the items they want cost.
-You can start off slow by handing them money and allowing them to count it.
-You can then ease into how much things cost by allowing them to pick the correct amount of money for a quick bite to eat.
+You can start slow by handing them money and allowing them to count it.
+You can then ease into how much things cost by enabling them to pick the correct amount of money for a quick bite to eat.
 This is also a great time to start setting limits and show them that not everything costs the same.
 Is one orange juice more expensive than the other?
-If you bought the cheaper one you could include room for a cookie!
+If you bought the cheaper one, you could include room for a cookie!
 Showing them that there are incentives to spending within your means will get your child's mind working about daily expenses.

 AGES Nine to Twelve: Big eyes, small wallets

 During this age, it is appropriate for your child to start making money.
 That may mean odd jobs around the house, a paper route, and helping a neighbor.
 This is also around the age that children are starting to ask for a lot more stuff!
 Show them, in cash, what a month looks like and how much is allocated to what expenses.
 That might be inclusive of rent, mortgage, and utilities.
 Show them where your money has to go and why it might not be able to go to all of the extra things your child is asking for.
 You can also take them to the bank and establish a savings account for them to put their money in.
 Don't show them how to withdraw that money yet - that's usually an inherent trait!